-The only resolution to its issues is a seeing-through the trance of our accustomed identity.
+The only resolution to its issues is a seeing-through the trance, the density, of our accustomed identity, a reconnecting to that of our being which is already-and-has-always-been whole, from which we are somehow separated by life experience.
 The real spiritual teaching is that which brings us to the portal of that shift.
 Anything else may be interesting to the mind and inspiring to the emotions, but if it does not uproot our felt-sense of “myself,” real transformation is not possible.

 This seeing-through is not something we can will to happen.
 It is an act of Grace, and Grace is by nature gratuitous.
 However, we can increase the likelihood of Grace striking by being diligent with our spiritual practice, by hanging with people who already have this trust, by practicing forgiveness and compassion (for ourselves at least as much as for others), and by being willing to enter into the ambiguity and lack of control that a real shift in spiritual progress always entails.